citizensadvice/design-system/design-system-docs/src/_foundations/colours.md

 ## Brand

-Brand colours are usually used in global components such as ‘Global Navigation’ to enhance branding and create a consistent look on the website.
+Brand colours are usually used in global components such as the global navigation to create a consistent look on the website.

 <%= render(Shared::ColourTable.new([
 ['Brand primary', 'brand-primary'],